 Pictured: Yamaha YZF-R3 ABS

-Sportbikes are the first love of many beginner motorcyclists.
-Their beautiful designs and elegant handling make them popular worldwide, but they can prove challenging to ride at first.
-The responsive power delivery, low windshield height, and steep rake angle of these bikes can be intimidating to many riders.
+Sportbikes are the first love of many beginner motorcyclists, their beautiful designs and elegant handling make them a popular choice around the world — but they do have their own unique challenges as well.
+Many of the features aimed at maximizing speed and performance such as the ultra-responsive power delivery, low windshield height, and steep rake angle of these bikes can be intimidating for new motorcyclists.

 Pictured: Triumph Street Twin